A Neural Network in Under 4KB

 TransferFunctionsType> NeuralNetworkType;

-The TransferFunctionsType specifies the ValueType (our Q-format type), the random number generator for the neural network, the activation policy for Input->Hidden layers, as well as the activation policy for the Hidden->Output layer.
+The TransferFunctionsType specifies the ValueType (our Q-format type), the random number generator for the neural network, the activation policy for Input->Hidden layers (tanh), as well as the activation policy for the Hidden->Output layer (sigmoid, so the output sits in the [0, 1] range of the XOR targets).
 The neural network code within tinymind makes no assumptions about its environment.
 It needs to be provided with template parameters which encapsulate policy.

 Lookup Tables